Our Mission

 Interdisciplinary Honors

-The Interdisciplinary Honors curriculum merges sciences and humanities to fulfill UW general education requirements; primarily through small, seminar-style classes.
-Experiential learning requirements guarantee development outside of the classroom while Honors’ portfolio practice strengthens writing, reflection, and synthesis across disciplines.
+The Interdisciplinary Honors curriculum brings together diverse disciplines to study connections between and across the different branches of knowledge, primarily through small, seminar-style classes.
+Experiential learning requirements promote learning outside classroom and Honors’ portfolio practice strengthens reflection and synthesis across disciplines.

 Departmental Honors